LAMPSPUC/PWF.jl/README.md

 ## Contributing

 - PRs such as adding new sections and fixing bugs are very welcome!
 - For nontrivial changes, you'll probably want to first discuss the changes via issue.
+Suggestions are asuper welcome!